Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Add features with contingent values/README.md

 4. Create a new `AGSFeatureLayer` from the feature table and add it to the map.
 5. Create a new `AGSFeature` using `AGSFeatureTable.createFeature()`
 6. Get the initial options by getting the first field object by name using `AGSFeatureTable.field(forName:)`.
-7. Then get get the field's `domain` and cast it as an `AGSCodedValueDomain`.
+7. Then get the field's `domain` and cast it as an `AGSCodedValueDomain`.
 8. Get the coded value domain's `codedValues` to get an array of `AGSCodedValue`s.
 9. After making the initial selection, retrieve the valid contingent values for each field as you select the values for the attributes.
     i.
 Get the `AGSContingentValueResult`s by using `contingentValues(with:field:)` with the feature and the target field by name.